VanzPaul/SmartMeterSystem/README.md

----

 # Project SmartMeterSystem

 ...

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Windows-Specific Setup
 For **Windows users**, follow these steps to install dependencies via [Chocolatey](https://chocolatey.org/) :